open-policy-agent/eopa/pkg/plugins/decision_logs/README.md

 - Some DL payload fields aren't set: type, mapped_results, ...
   We can look into adding them if DAS requires them, or some sink needs them.
 - Console output goes to stdout, whereas with the default plugin, it goes to stderr.
-All of Load's logs to go stderr, so it's actually rather convenient to collect DLs from stdout instead.
+All of Enterprise OPA's logs to go stderr, so it's actually rather convenient to collect DLs from stdout instead.